-Is Valve working on a new Steam Machine for Wireless VR?
+- Rumors suggest that Valve is working on a new Steam Machine focused on wireless VR.

 Valve seems to be stirring things up once more in the dynamic world of gaming.
 Although there hasn’t been much news about games lately—yes, we’re still waiting for Half-Life 3—recent rumors indicate that the company is making a big comeback to the hardware market.